-A bachelor of science (BS) in sociology offers majors a broader foundation in statistics, some calculus, and data analysis.
+A bachelor of science (BS) in sociology offers a broader foundation in statistics, some calculus, and data analysis.
 Students who choose the BS take the same number of sociology core classes and electives as students in the BA program.
 Like the bachelor of arts program, the bachelor of science degree in sociology requires a major project.
 Instead of the second language courses required to earn a sociology BA, students in the BS program take additional math and statistics courses.
-While not required, you may to choose to take a second language, since language skills may still be beneficial in completing post-graduation goals.
+While not required, you may choose to take a second language, since language skills may still be beneficial in completing post-graduation goals.

 Meet with our advisor

 and learn more about